Edems-DEV/Witcher_bat-game/README.md

 # Witcher-theme game writen in BATCHFILE
 ![](https://i.imgur.com/hBnXyeO.png)
 ## INFO
 This Game is made for fun.
+Mainly as a minigame [to this game](https://github.com/Edems-DEV/MR.Robot_bat-game).
 And it is not licensed.

 ## Warning
 Bad English